 It’s hardly a secret that I love Hallmark movies for their sweet, comforting familiarity.
 Most importantly, they leave me smiling.
-I’m planning to watch and rate all 31 of Hallmark’s 2017 holiday movies, and I’ll post summaries and ratings here.
+I’ll post summaries and ratings here.
 Newest posts at the top!
 (Movies that debuted before 2017 are marked by a + and appear at the bottom of the page.)

 The Christmas Train – 10/10